top of page

 Some common reasons include:

-• To aid a safe return to work after illness or injury
+• Helping you return to work after illness or injury

-• To understand new diagnoses and their impact on work and vice versa
+• Understanding new diagnoses and their impact on work

 What will happen at the appointment?